sh1zen/castbox/README.md

 **AtomicHashMap** is a thread-safe, concurrent hash map in Rust that supports high-performance insertion, retrieval, and removal of key-value pairs.
 It uses fine-grained atomic operations combined with internal mutexes to manage contention efficiently.

-- 🧠 Ideal for shared caches, state maps, and runtime-managed data
+- 🧠 Ideal for Shared caches, state maps, and runtime-managed data

 ## ✨ AtomicChain — Multi value Hash Map